hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.7.3-20250325.rst

       The performance data presented in
       `Performance results with AMD ROCm software <https://www.amd.com/en/developer/resources/rocm-hub/dev-ai/performance-results.html>`_ only reflects the :doc:`latest version of this inference benchmarking environment <../vllm>`.
-      The listed measurements should not be interpreted as the peak performance achievable by AMD Instinct MI325X and MI300X accelerators or ROCm software.
+      The listed measurements should not be interpreted as the peak performance achievable by AMD Instinct MI325X and MI300X GPUs or ROCm software.

    Advanced features and known issues
    ==================================